kspritu4-ux/retail-sales-analysis-excel/README.md

 ## Project Outcome

-This project demonstrates strong Excel analytics and dashboarding capabilities, showcasing the ability to transform raw retail data into business-ready insights suitable for Data Analyst, Business Analyst, and BI roles.
+This project demonstrates strong Excel analytics and dashboarding capabilities, showcasing the ability to transform raw retail data into business-ready insights suitable.